atlassian-archive/dataschool/dataschool/_chapters/sql-optimization/order-of-a-sql-query.md

 7. **ORDER BY:** If an order is specified by the ORDER BY clause, the rows are then sorted by the specified data in either ascending or descending order.
 8. **LIMIT:** Finally, the rows that fall outside the range specified by the LIMIT are discarded, leaving the final set of rows to be returned from the query.

-Now that we understand the basic structure and order of a SQL query, we can take a look at the tips to optimize them for faster processing.
+Now that we understand the basic structure and order of a SQL query, we can take a look at the tips to optimize them for faster processing in the next chapter.

 ## Resources